Optimizing Your Baby’s Day

 Morning Routine:

 7:30 AM: Breakfast.
-Use a high chair and let your baby explore their food.
+Let your baby explore their food.
 Praise their attempts at self-feeding.

 Midday Routine:

 9:00 AM: Nap.
 Create a calming pre-nap routine, like singing a lullaby or reading a short book.
-Praise your baby for winding down, saying, “You’re getting ready for a nice nap!”
+Praise your baby for settling down.

 11:30 AM: Lunch.
 Offer a variety of foods and encourage self-feeding.
-Use positive reinforcement for trying new foods: “Great job trying the new fruit!”
+Incorporate positive narration and encouragement.

 Afternoon Routine:

-1:00 PM to 2:00 PM: Outdoor play or sensory activities.
-If weather permits, go outside for a walk or play in the yard.
-Narrate during outdoor activities and describe what you see along your walk.
-Praise to reinforce exploration and interaction with the outdoor environment or sensory items.
+1:00 PM: Outdoor play or sensory activities.
+Narrate throughout a nature walk.
+Praise exploration and interactions with the outdoor environment or sensory items.

 2:00 PM: Nap.
 Follow a consistent pre-nap routine.
 Praise your baby for settling down with calming words.